Human Development and Christ-Knowledge

 [ 1 ] Heute und morgen wird es meine Aufgabe sein, Ihnen den für die Gegenwart besonders geeigneten Weg zu den höheren Welten zu zeigen, der insbesondere seit dem 14. und 15.
 Jahrhundert innerhalb der sogenannten Geheimschulung gepflegt wird und der für den gegenwärtigen Menschen am geeignetsten ist.
 Wir werden das, worum es sich dabei handelt, besser verstehen, wenn wir zuerst einen Blick werfen auf die zukünftige Entwickelung des Menschen.

-[ 1 ] Today and tomorrow it will be my task to show you the path to the higher worlds that is particularly suitable for the present time.
-This path has been cultivated within the so-called secret schooling, especially since the 14th and 15th centuries, and is most suitable for the present human being.
-We shall understand better what is involved if we first take a look at the future development of the human being.
+[ 1 ] Today and tomorrow, my task will be to show you the path to the higher worlds that is particularly suited to the present time—a path that has been cultivated, especially since the 14th and 15th centuries, within what is known as the “secret school” and that is most appropriate for people today.
+We will understand what this entails better if we first take a look at the future development of humanity.

 [ 2 ] Wir haben über die Entwickelung des Menschen durch den Saturn-, Sonnen-, Mond- und Erdenzustand hindurch gesprochen.
 Nun ist es für den, der nur im Sinne der Gegenwart denkt, schwierig, sich vorzustellen, wie man etwas über die Zukunft wissen kann.
 Aber Sie müssen sich klar sein, daß gewisse große Gesetze ebenso in der Zukunft wirken, wie sie in der Gegenwart wirken.
 Wer mit diesen Gesetzen bekannt ist, kann einen Blick in die Zukunft hinein tun.
 Auf dem Felde der materiellen Wirklichkeit wird auch kein Mensch mehr zweifeln, daß man etwas prophetisch vorhersagen kann, zum Beispiel Sonnen- und Mondfinsternisse und andere Sternkonstellationen weit hinein in die Zukunft berechnen kann.
 Auf dem Felde der materiellen Wirklichkeit wird kein Mensch mehr daran zweifeln.
 Jeder weiß auch, wenn man ihm mitteilt, es würden diese und jene Substanzen in der Retorte gemischt, daß der Wissenschafter sagen kann, was geschehen wird, wenn man sie mischt.
 Das ist eine Prophetie, die sich auf die äußeren sinnlichen Tatsachen bezieht; ausüben kann man die Prophetie, weil man die Gesetze kennt, nach denen die Substanzen wirken.
 Ebenso lernt man in der Geisteswissenschaft die Gesetze kennen, nach denen das Menschenleben abläuft, und man kann daher etwas vorauswissen, was in der Zukunft geschieht.

-[ 2 ] We have spoken about the development of the human being through the states of Saturn, the sun, the moon and the earth.
-Now it is difficult for someone who only thinks in terms of the present to imagine how one can know something about the future.
-But you must realize that certain great laws work in the future just as they work in the present.
-Those who are familiar with these laws can glimpse into the future.
-In the field of material reality, no one will doubt that something can be predicted prophetically, for example, that solar and lunar eclipses and other star constellations can be calculated far into the future.
-In the field of material reality, no one will doubt it anymore.
-Everyone also knows, when they are told that these and those substances are mixed in the retort, that the scientist can say what will happen when they are mixed.
-This is a prophecy that refers to external sensory facts; prophecy can be practiced because one knows the laws according to which the substances work.
-Likewise, in spiritual science one gets to know the laws according to which human life unfolds, and one can therefore know something in advance that will happen in the future.
+[ 2 ] We have spoken about human evolution through the Saturn, Sun, Moon, and Earth stages.
+Now, for those who think only in terms of the present, it is difficult to create a mental image of how one can know anything about the future.
+But you must realize that certain great laws operate just as much in the future as they do in the present.
+Anyone familiar with these laws can glimpse into the future.
+In the realm of material reality, no one will doubt any longer that one can make prophetic predictions—for example, that solar and lunar eclipses and other celestial constellations can be calculated far into the future.
+In the realm of material reality, no one will doubt this anymore.
+Everyone also knows that if they are told that this or that substance is being mixed in a retort, the scientist can say what will happen when they are mixed.
+This is a prophecy that relates to external sensory facts; one can make such a prophecy because one knows the laws according to which the substances act.
+In the same way, in Spiritual Science one learns the laws according to which human life unfolds, and one can therefore know in advance what will happen in the future.

 [ 3 ] Freilich erhebt sich da ein Einwand, der sich bei den Philosophen aller Zeiten erhoben hat: Ja, wenn man voraussehen kann, was in der Zukunft geschieht, dann könnte ja von einer menschlichen Freiheit keine Rede sein. — Da verwechseln aber die Menschen das Hineinschauen in eine Zukunft mit einem Vorbestimmtsein.
 Daher finden Sie in allen Philosophien die sonderbarsten Behauptungen darüber aufgestellt; denn alle Philosophen haben diesen Unterschied nicht machen können.
 Eigentlich nur Jakob Böhme!
 Ich möchte, um Ihnen das klarzumachen, zu einem Beispiel greifen.

-[ 3 ] Of course, an objection arises that has arisen among philosophers of all times: Yes, if one can foresee what will happen in the future, then there could be no question of human freedom.
-But here people confuse looking into the future with being predetermined.
-That is why you find the strangest assertions about this in all philosophies; because all philosophers have been unable to make this distinction.
+[ 3 ] Of course, this raises an objection that has been raised by philosophers throughout the ages: If one can foresee what will happen in the future, then there can be no question of human freedom. — But people confuse looking into the future with predestination.
+That is why you find the strangest assertions about this in all philosophies; for all philosophers have failed to make this distinction.
 Actually, only Jakob Böhme!
-I would like to use an example to make this clear to you.
+To make this clear to you, I would like to give an example.

 [ 4 ] Ich möchte die Zeit vergleichen mit dem Raume.
 Denken Sie sich, Sie stehen hier, und draußen auf der Straße stehen zwei Menschen.
 Sie sehen in der Entfernung, was diese tun.
 Sind Sie deshalb derjenige, der auch bestimmt, was diese tun?
 Nein, Sie sehen es; die beiden andern aber handeln in völliger Freiheit.
 Durch Ihr Anschauen ist nichts bestimmt, was die beiden tun.
 Denken Sie sich nun, der Hellseher sieht, was in der Zukunft geschieht.
 Das sieht er aber auch nur; dadurch sind doch nicht die Ereignisse bestimmt.
 Wenn diese Ereignisse durch die Zukunft bestimmt, also gleichsam in der Gegenwart schon bestimmt wären, so wäre das kein Hineinschauen.
 Man bekommt diesen Unterschied erst klar, wenn man lange nachdenkt über den Unterschied zwischen Vorherbestimmtsein und Vorhersehen.

-[ 4 ] I would like to compare time with space.
-Imagine you are standing here and there are two people standing on the street outside.
-You see what they are doing in the distance.
-Does that mean you are the one who determines what they do?
-No, you see it, but the other two act in complete freedom.
-Nothing they do is determined by your looking at it.
-Now imagine that the clairvoyant sees what will happen in the future.
-But he only sees it; the events are not determined by that.
-If these events were determined by the future, that is, already determined in the present, then it would not be seeing into the future.
-You only realize this difference when you think long and hard about the difference between being predetermined and foreseeing.
+[ 4 ] I would like to compare time to space.
+Imagine you are standing here, and outside on the street there are two people.
+You see from a distance what they are doing.
+Does that make you the one who determines what they do?
+No, you see it; but the other two act in complete freedom.
+Nothing they do is determined by your observation.
+Now imagine that a clairvoyant sees what will happen in the future.
+But he only sees it; this does not determine the events.
+If these events were determined by the future—that is, if they were already determined in the present, so to speak—then that would not be seeing into the future.
+One only grasps this distinction after thinking long and hard about the difference between being predetermined and foreseeing.

 [ 5 ] Heute möchte ich Ihnen nicht so sehr schildern, wie es auf der Erde aussehen wird, wenn die Jupiter- und Venuszeit erreicht sein wird.
 Ich möchte Ihnen etwas anderes sagen, woraus Sie ein Bild bekommen für die Entwickelung des Menschen in die Zukunft hinein; ich möchte Ihnen etwas vorführen, was aus den ältesten christlichen Mysterien stammt, aus derselben christlichen Schule des echten Dionysius, als eine Lehre, die immer in den christlichen esoterischen Schulen vorgetragen worden ist.
 Man ging dabei aus von folgendem Vergleich: Ich spreche hier zu Ihnen.
 Sie hören meine Worte, meine Gedanken hören Sie, die zunächst in meiner Seele sind, die ich Ihnen auch verbergen könnte, wenn ich sie nicht in Worte umsetzen würde.
 Ich setze sie in Töne um; wäre nicht zwischen Ihnen und mir die Luft ausgebreitet, so könnten Sie die Worte nicht hören.
 Wenn ich hier irgendein Wort ausspreche, so ist in diesem Augenblick die Luft in dem Raume bewegt; jedesmal versetze ich den ganzen Luftraum mit meinen Worten in einen gewissen Schwingungszustand; der ganze Luftkörper vibriert in der Weise, wie meine Worte ausgesprochen werden.
 Gehen wir nun etwas weiter.
 Denken Sie, Sie könnten die Luft flüssig machen und dann fest.
 Man kann ja auch heute schon unsere Luft fest machen; Sie wissen, daß Wasser dampfförmig existieren kann, daß es sich abkühlen kann und dann flüssig wird, und daß es im Eis fest werden kann.
 Denken Sie jetzt, ich spreche das Wort «Gott» durch den Luftraum.
 Könnten Sie in dem Augenblick, wo die Schallwellen hier wären, die Luft erstarrt machen, dann würde eine Form — wie beispielsweise eineMuschelform herunterfallen.
 Bei dem Worte «Welt» würde eine andere Welle herunterfallen.
 Sie könnten meine Worte auffangen, und jedem Worte würde eine kristallisierte Luftform entsprechen.

-[ 5 ] Today I do not want to describe to you what the earth will look like when the Jupiter and Venus periods are reached.
-I would like to tell you something else that will give you a picture of the development of the human being into the future; I would like to present to you something that comes from the oldest Christian mysteries, from the same Christian school of the genuine Dionysius, as a teaching that has always been presented in the Christian esoteric schools.
-The starting point for this is the following comparison: I am speaking to you here.
-You hear my words, you hear my thoughts, which are initially in my soul and which I could also hide from you if I did not put them into words.
-I transform them into sounds; if it were not for the air between you and me, you would not be able to hear the words.
-When I utter a word here, the air in the room is moved at that moment; each time I put the whole air space into a certain state of vibration with my words; the whole body of air vibrates in the way my words are pronounced.
-Now let's go a little further.
-Imagine you could make the air fluid and then solid.
-It is already possible to solidify the air; you know that water can exist in vapor form, that it can cool down and then become liquid, and that it can become solid in ice.
-Now imagine that I am speaking the word “God” through the airspace.
-If you could make the air solid at the moment the sound waves were here, then a shape – such as a shell shape, for example – would fall down.
-Another wave would fall down at the word 'world'.
-You could catch my words, and a crystallized air form would correspond to each word.
+[ 5 ] Today I do not wish to describe to you so much what the Earth will look like when the Age of Jupiter and Venus has arrived.
+I would like to tell you something else that will give you a picture of human development into the future; I would like to present to you something that originates from the oldest Christian mysteries, from the same Christian school of the genuine Dionysius, as a teaching that has always been presented in Christian esoteric schools.
+It was based on the following comparison: I am speaking to you here.
+You hear my words; you hear my thoughts, which are first in my soul, and which I could also keep hidden from you if I did not put them into words.
+I translate them into sounds; if the air were not spread out between you and me, you would not be able to hear the words.
+Whenever I utter a word here, the air in the room is set in motion at that very moment; each time, I set the entire airspace into a certain state of vibration with my words; the entire air mass vibrates in the manner in which my words are spoken.
+Let us now go a step further.
+Imagine you could make the air liquid and then solid.
+After all, we can already make our air solid today; you know that water can exist as vapor, that it can cool down and then become liquid, and that it can solidify into ice.
+Now imagine that I speak the word “God” through the airspace.
+If you could solidify the air at the very moment the sound waves reach here, then a form—such as a shell shape—would fall down.
+With the word “world,” a different wave would fall down.
+You could catch my words, and each word would correspond to a crystallized form of air.

 [ 6 ] Dieses Beispiel gab es in der Tat in den christlichen Schulen.
 Erst ist etwas ein gesprochenes Wort, dann wird es fest, wird eine feste Form; früher noch, bevor es festgeworden war, war es ein im Inneren verborgener Gedanke.
 Nun stellte sich der Christ vor: So wie das Schaffen hier im Raume, ist das Schaffen in der großen Welt.
 Ausgegangen ist das Schaffen von dem Gedanken der Dinge; dann hat die Gottheit den Gedanken hinausgesprochen in den Raum.
 Was Sie draußen sehen in Pflanzen, Mineralien, sind solche festgewordenen Gottesworte.
 Alles könnten Sie sich aufgelöst denken in Tonschwingungen des göttlichen Weltenwortes.
 Alles, was ich sehe, sehe ich als ein festgewordenes Gotteswort —, sagte sich der Christ.
 Und da unterschied er in gewisser Beziehung den «Vater im Verborgenen», der noch nicht sich geäußert hat, das «Wort» oder den «Sohn», das durch den Raum tönt, und dann das festgewordene Wort, die «Offenbarung».
 So verstehen Sie in einem tieferen Sinne den Anfang des Johannes-Evangeliums: «Im Urbeginne war das Wort, und das Wort war bei Gott, und ein Gott war das Wort.
 Dieses war im Urbeginne bei Gott.
 Alles ist durch dasselbe geworden, und außer durch dieses ist nichts von dem Entstandenen geworden.» Alles, was entstanden ist, ist aus dem Wort entstanden.
 Wir müssen die Sachen möglichst wörtlich nehmen, dann erkennen wir auch leicht das Schöpferische des Wortes oder Logos.
 Im christlichen Sinne ist das, was an zweiter Stelle steht, das Wort, oder der Logos.
 Es darf «Logos» nicht anders übersetzt werden als mit «Wort»; denn es ist so gemeint, daß allem, was draußen an Schöpfung da ist, das ungesprochene schöpferische Wort zugrunde liegt, daß es hinaustönte als Wort, und daß darin der Ursprung alles Seienden liegt.
 Würden wir weit genug zurückgehen in der Zeitenwende, dann würden wir alle Gegenstände, die wir als Tiere, Pflanzen, Mineralien, Menschen kennen, als «Wort» durch den Weltenraum tönen hören, wie Sie heute meine Worte hören, weil die Luft damals noch nicht soweit abgekühlt war, daß sie als Gestalten herunterfallen konnten.